ffplayout/ffplayout/docs/preview_stream.md

     ...
 ```

-In this documentation, we assume that you are using [ffplayout-frontend](https://github.com/ffplayout/ffplayout-frontend) and that you are using [SRS](https://github.com/ossrs/srs) at least for the preview stream.
+In this documentation, we assume that you are using [SRS](https://github.com/ossrs/srs) at least for the preview stream.
 The most stable solution is previewing over HLS, but it is also possible to use [HTTP-FLV](https://github.com/ossrs/srs/wiki/v4_EN_DeliveryHttpStream) for lower latency.

 To get this working, we need to follow some steps.